Where the Crawdads Sing: Part II: The Swamp

 Delia Owens's novel is set in a North Carolina marsh like the one illustrated above.

-Chase Andrews, Barkley Cove's star quarterback and playboy, invites Kya, aged 19, to a picnic, and tries to have sex with her.
+Chase Andrews, Barkley Cove's quarterback and playboy, invites Kya, aged 19, to a picnic, and tries to have sex with her.
 He later apologizes, and the two form a romantic relationship.
 He shows her an abandoned fire tower, and she gives him a necklace of a shell he found during their picnic, strung on a rawhide string.
-She believes Chase's promises of marriage, and they have sex in a cheap motel.
+She believes Chase's promises of marriage, and they have sex in a motel.
 The relationship ends when she sees in the newspaper that he is engaged.

-Tate, graduated from college, visits Kya and attempts to apologize for leaving her.
+Tate, graduated from college, visits Kya and attempts to apologize.
 She rejects him, but lets him inside her shack.
 He is impressed by her collection of seashells.
 He urges her to publish a reference book on them, which she does, with another on seabirds.
 With the money, she pays back taxes and fixes her home.
-Her brother Jodie, now in the Army, returns and breaks the news that their mother had been mentally ill and had died of leukemia two years earlier.
+Her brother Jodie, now in the Army, returns, telling her that their mother had been mentally ill and had died of leukemia two years earlier.
 He says he doesn't know where the other siblings are.
 He advises Kya to give Tate a second chance, then departs.

-Later, relaxing in a cove, Chase confronts Kya.
-An argument ensues; Chase attacks her and attempts to rape her.
+Later, relaxing in a cove, Chase confronts Kya, and attempts to rape her.
 She fends him off and threatens to kill him if he doesn't leave her alone.
 The encounter is witnessed by two fishermen.
 Kya fears that reporting the assault would be futile as the town would blame her for "being loose".
 The next week, she sees Chase boating up to her shack; she hides until he leaves.